HR and Performance Management: Roles & Processes

 Because Teamflect connects performance metrics with your HRIS, HR teams can identify high-potential employees and promote from within.

-You can even link competencies to internal job boards, ensuring people grow into the right roles,not just available ones.
+You can even link competencies to internal job boards, ensuring people grow into the right roles, not just available ones.

 These aren’t just features!
 They’re real examples of what performance management looks like when it’s built for the way people actually work.

-Challenges of Performance Management in HR
+Top Performance Management Challenges in HR

 1. Resistance from managers

-Some managers see performance management as extra work—especially if they haven’t been trained on how to give feedback or coach employees effectively.
+Some managers see performance management as extra work, especially if they haven’t been trained on how to give feedback or coach employees effectively.

 2. Low employee adoption